vuejs/rfcs/active-rfcs/0000-infer-attrs.md

 Main scenes:

-- Enhancing native html component, such as `button`, `input`...
+- Wrapping an native component in a new component, such as `button`, `input`...
-- Wrapping a component from UI library, such as `el-button` from [element-plus](https://github.com/element-plus/element-plus).
+- Wrapping a component from UI library in a new component, such as `el-button` from [element-plus](https://github.com/element-plus/element-plus).

 # Detailed design